trevorreynen/AI-and-Computer-Vision-Class/README.md

 # CSCI-509 - AI & Computer Vision | Summer 2022 | USC Upstate

 This is a collection of all labs and homework done in my CSCI-509 - AI & Computer Vision class.
-I do not claim to own any of the images being used as examples for educational purposes and testing.
+I do not claim to own any of the images/videos/etc. being used as examples for educational purposes and testing.

 **Everything in this README file will be directed at a Windows 10/11 environment.
 I will not be showing linux commands necessary to get this working.**